NicholsSchool/2020-ScoutingAppTemplate/ReadMe.md

 Now follow the instructions inside each folder of this repo and within the files themselves to adjust the app to your desired year's game

+For testing the app, use

+	firebase serve

+in the terminal to locally host the app on your laptop.
+Once the app is all good or if the local hosting isn't working properly, use

+	firebase deploy

+to launch the app.
+If you continue to work after deploying but only make a change to the front end, use `firebase deploy --only hosting` for a quicker deploy, or `firebase deploy --only functions` for vice versa.

 ## Usage

 The scouting part of the app will vary year to year based off the game.
 Remember to remind scouts that they can not change the data once they submit.